smd111/Gearswap-Skillup/README.md

 ================
 ver: 1/28/2018.1

 Added the Divine category to the script, still meant for out of combat spells only.
 Really only useful for Paladins who have the "Enlight" spell.
+Same rules apply, to start Divine skillup use:  gs c start divine

 -Kanaarei